ejriffer/Data-410-Final-Project/README.md

 K-nearest neighbors operated at a 0.5262, the lowest of the models but also above the 0.5000 threshold.
 This model could be improved by running the model with different *k* values to try and optimize the model.
 Investigating the different weights with the different *k* values could also be used to improve the model.

+Other ways to improve upon these models would be to add more *X* variables.
+The statisticals values used in these models are very basic but there are a number of additional variables that go into a team's win.
+Categories such as hits, blocks, face-off percentage, zone entries, takeaways, giveaways, etc. could improve a model's understanding of a team, and therefore their odds to win any given game.

+In the context of the goals of this project, having a model above 0.5000 in accuracy mean that betting on every game would return more money than you lose.

 ## References